SysWhiteDev/ConnectionsManager/README.md

 # ConnectionsManager
+ConnectionsManager is a dashboard to create shortened links and get accurate analytics and data on them, users can also lock the links with passwords.

 ⭐ Star us on GitHub — it motivates us a lot!

-## The service is ready to use
+## Test it out!
-You can find the service ready to use free of charge [here](https://qr.syswhite.dev/)
+You can test it out [here](https://qr.syswhite.dev/)

 ## Table of contents